libxsmm/libxsmm/README.md

   -knob collection-detail=stack-sampling -- ./myapplication
 ```

-Intel VTune Amplifier presents invoked JIT code like functions, which belong to a module named "LIBXSMM".
+Intel VTune Amplifier presents invoked JIT code like functions, which belong to a module named "libxsmm.jit".
 The function name as well as the module name are supplied by LIBXSMM using the aforementioned JIT Profiling API.
 For instance "libxsmm_hsw_dnn_23x23x23_23_23_23_a1_b1_p0::jit" encodes an Intel AVX2 ("hsw") double-precision kernel ("d") which is multiplying matrices without transposing them ("nn").
 The rest of the name encodes M=N=K=LDA=LDB=LDC=23, Alpha=Beta=1.0 (all similar to GEMM), and no prefetch strategy ("p0").

 ### Tuning
 Specifying a particular code path is not really necessary if the JIT backend is not disabled.
 However, disabling JIT compilation, statically generating a collection of kernels, and targeting a specific instruction set extension for the entire library looks like: